tournepivoine/shinpokered-fr/README.md

 - Meet Trainer jingle should not play before loading into the gym leader battle music
 - Systems that generate above-average DVs now use a statistical bias instead of using 9,8,8,8 minimum
 - Added Vanilla Options Reset
+- Non-link battles in hard mode use the Stadium 1 formulas for critical hit probability

 #Bugfixes